 Pros and Cons of Each Security Camera Cable

 Siamese cables are coaxial cables attached to a set of power wires.
-We remove the power wires from the coaxial cable if the power source is far away from the device.
+We remove the power wires from the coaxial cable if the power source is far from the device.

-- Versatile: You can use the cables to transfer data and power.
+- Versatile: You can use cables to transfer data and power.
 These cables give a good return for your money.

 - Easy to install: Network cables are easy to install.
 A non-IT person can even install them.
 The installation does not need any special tools.